 Wolves communicate with each other with their howlings.
 Howl produces high-pitched sounds, and with the help of it, they speak and find their way back to the pack if they are separated.

 Even if your dog does not live with a wolf pack, this howling remains in its DNA.

 “Separation anxiety” refers to a dog’s fear of being separated from its family.
 When they are away from their owners, they exhibit distress behaviors, including destruction, vocalization, and house soiling.

 When a dog suffers from separation anxiety, it will often follow its owners around the house and avoid spending any time alone outside of the house.
 The dog may lick the legs of the owner to show his affection for his owner.

 Anxiety might arise as soon as the owners prepare to leave the house.
 They desire physical touch and attention from their owners.
 But not from all canines.

 This anxiety may make the dogs howl to seek the owner’s attention and affection.

 Safety And Security

 Your dog may hear the sounds of sirens at a distance.
-The sound might be harmless but your dog may think it to be a threat.
+The sound might be harmless, but your dog may think it is a threat.

-Some people have faith that dogs can howl at sirens because the sounds hurt their ears.
+Some people believe that dogs can howl at sirens because the sounds hurt their ears.
 That’s why dogs hate this sound frequency.